Raku/6.d-prep/TODO/README.md

        should we have given bleed users more notice?)

 ## Define More Concrete Policies For Implementation of New Features

-I think the problem described in the thread matches our own current process quite a lot:

-> The language development [...] a lot of it rather boiled down to "Someone with a commit bit had time on their hands, and no one on the list who was online that week protested too much

 <small>(Zoffix)</small>: My personal two cents to add to that: on more than one occasion
 I saw complete novices to Perl 6 being invited by members of community to submit core PRs